Personal values and your image

 The same is true for your image – you need to know what ‘materials’ you have got to start with, your own qualities.
 This is the difference between building a house and a home.
 Your image and style are your home.

-Once you internalise this fundamental difference between your image’s inside (‘home’) and the outside (‘house’), you can start improving.
+You can start improving once you internalise this fundamental difference between your image’s inside (‘home’) and the outside (‘house’).
 For example, if you value status, you need to be dressed for display and armoured against the judgement of others.

 Or you may be highly competitive but have ended up in an administrative role that doesn’t match your energy?
 On the other hand, the promise of simplicity in a new job may help ‘bake’ your next escape, which you can calibrate against your growing family priorities.